HellicarAndLewis/ProjectTimeCone/README.md

 - Go to `c:\projects\ProjectTimeCone\apps\ProjectTimeCone\Runtime-YouTube\bin\data` and copy `youtube_example.cfg` to `youtube.cfg`
 - After you've created a YouTube application, open the `youtube.cfg` file and copy the `client ID` and `client SECRET` into this file.
 Next step is to authorize this application by an specifc google account.
 - Open `apps\ProjectTimeCone\addons\roxlu\addons\YouTube\html\index.html` in Chrome, paste the `client ID` into the field and press `GO`.
 Accept the permission popup, and copy the `auth-code` you get into `youtube.cfg`.
+- To compile, open a VS2010 terminal, go to `Runtime-YouTube/build/cmake/` and execute `build_release.bat` or `build_debug.bat`

 ### Setup Test-YouTubeClientIPC

 - Make sure the destination path for the frames exists: `Test-YouTubeClientIPC\bin\data\frames\` if not, create it.
-- Compile the app + run it
+- Compile the app + run it (open project file in VS2010 or XCode)

 ### Updating changes made in a submodule